michaelrsweet/moauth/DOCUMENTATION.md

   authorizing.
 - `AuthService`: Specifies a PAM authorization service to use.
 The default is "login".
+- `IntrospectGroup`: Specifies the group used for authenticating access to the token introspection endpoint.
+The default is no group/authentication.
 - `LogFile`: Specifies the file for log messages.
 The filename can be "stderr" to send messages to the standard error file, "syslog" to send messages to the syslog daemon, or "none" to disable logging.